CH2-PS482/antuk-api/README.md

 - Method: `POST`
 - Path: `{url}/history`
 - Authorization: Bearer Token
-- Description: used to send the history after finishing driving
+- Description: used to send the history after finishing driving.
 - Response Body: `201 Created`

+No need to add a request body.
+This request are generated automaticly.

 ```bash
 {